Coffea charrieriana: Distribution and habitat

 This plant is endemic to West Cameroon in the Bakossi Forest Reserve.
-It grows in a habitat of wet rainforest on rocky slopes of an altitude of 160m and a mean elevation range of 300m.
+It grows in a habitat of wet rainforest on rocky slopes of an altitude of 160 m and a mean elevation range of 300 m.
 It is highly threatened by deforestation for logging and palm oil production in its vulnerable lowland forest habitat.

 History

-Coffea charrieriana was discovered in 2008 and the findings were published in a paper named “A new caffeine-free coffee from Cameroon” to the Botanical Journal of the Linnean Society.
-The plant was named by authors of the paper, Piet Stoffelen and Francois Anthony in honour of Professor A. Charrier who had made significant efforts towards the coffee industry.
+Coffea charrieriana was discovered in 2008 and the findings were published in a paper named "A new caffeine-free coffee from Cameroon" to the Botanical Journal of the Linnean Society.
+The plant was named by authors of the paper, Piet Stoffelen and Francois Anthony, in honour of Professor André Charrier who had made significant efforts towards the coffee industry.
 His work included leading the coffee breeding research and collection at Institute Research for Development (IRD) for the last 30 years of the 20th century.
 He also held a position at the French Office of Genetic Resources (BRG) from 1988 to 1993.
-He is currently working as the director of research at National Institute for Agricultural Research (INRA),focusing on plant genetics and breeding.
+He is currently working as the director of research at National Institute for Agricultural Research (INRA), focusing on plant genetics and breeding.

-As a result of collaboration from Institute of Research for Development (IRD), Biodiversity International, Paris Museum of Natural History and the French Agricultural Research Centre in 1966–1987, coffee plants from Madagascar, Comoros, Mascarene Islands, Guinea, Ivory Coast, Cameroon, Central Africa, Congo, Ethiopia, Kenya and Tanzania were collected.
-The cuttings from C. charrieriana were first collected in 1985 from Bakossi Forest Reserve in Cameroon in Central Africa along with 70 other Coffea species, many that were already taxonomically identified.
-Though the C. charrieriana was identified to be morphologically different to previously identified Coffea species, further work was not done until 1997.
-In 1997 the cuttings were sent to Institute of Research for Development (IRD) in which further study such as observations of seed coat, anatomical observations of the leaves and biochemical analysis was undertaken.
-It wasn't until 2008 that after morphological and genetic studies of this species, was it recognised as a new species of Coffea.
+As a result of collaboration between the Institute of Research for Development (IRD), Biodiversity International, Paris Museum of Natural History and the French Agricultural Research Centre from 1966 to 1987, coffee plants from Madagascar, Comoros, Mascarene Islands, Guinea, Ivory Coast, Cameroon, Central Africa, Congo, Ethiopia, Kenya and Tanzania were collected.
+The cuttings from C. charrieriana were first collected in 1985 from Bakossi Forest Reserve in Cameroon in Central Africa along with 70 other Coffea species, many of which were already taxonomically identified.
+Though C. charrieriana was identified as morphologically different to previously identified Coffea species, further work was not done until 1997.
+In 1997 the cuttings were sent to the Institute of Research for Development (IRD) in which further study such as observations of the seed coat, anatomical observations of the leaves and biochemical analysis was undertaken.
+It was not until 2008, after morphological and genetic studies of this species, that it was recognised as a new species of Coffea.
 Genotyping analysis reveals C. charrieriana to have diverged from a common ancestor 11.15 million years ago.